Rudhan7676/Diabetes-Prediction-For-Preganant-Women-/README.md

-# 🤰 Gestational Diabetes Risk Assessment & Dietary Guidance App
+# 🤰 Diabetes Prediction For Preganant Women

 An end-to-end machine learning application that assesses the risk of **Gestational Diabetes Mellitus (GDM)** in expectant mothers and provides personalized, pregnancy-safe dietary recommendations.